joshbegley/nyt-latest/README.md

 `Las amenazas del presidente Trump de un “Día D económico” envían una clara señal a Irán de que no quiere volver a la guerra.`\
 https://www.nytimes.com/es/2026/08/21/espanol/estados-unidos/trump-iran-amenazas-sanciones-economia.html

-**Smithsonian’s New Latino Museum May Receive an Existing Building**\
+**Smithsonian Plan for Latino Museum Would Bypass Congress**\
-`Changing the museum’s designated site to the Arts and Industries Building on the National Mall would bypass congressional approval.`\
+`The board will vote whether to house the museum in its Arts and Industries Building rather than build on a site owned by the National Park Service.`\
 https://www.nytimes.com/2026/08/21/arts/design/smithsonian-museum-american-latino-building.html

 **‘Spa Weekend’ Review: Girls Gone Wellness**\